Open to: All majors

 Contact Nick Bromley in the Financial Aid Office at firstname.lastname@example.org with questions.
 Include in the email your G-number and the name of your study abroad program.

-PARTNERSHIP GRANT: The Padnos International Center will be providing (2) $500 Partnership grants for the 2013-14 and 2014-2015 academic years (excludes summer).
+PARTNERSHIP GRANT: The Padnos International Center will be providing (2) $500 Partnership grants for the 2015-16 academic year (excludes summer).
 If more than two applicants apply for this program, decisions on awards will be made based on the strength of a student’s application and financial need.
 Students may be eligible for more than $500, but two applicants will receive a minimum of $500 in grant assistance.
 Decisions on awards will be made following the deadline for applications.

 STUDY ABROAD SEMESTER GRANT: The average Study Abroad Grant award is $500 per semester.
 Students who complete an online study abroad application by the designated priority deadline may be eligible for a study abroad grant, ranging from $500-$2,500/semester.
 Grant funding is limited.
 Not all eligible students will receive a study abroad grant.